 Upon his return to New York, Bronson finds that Margolin’s going away present is a revolver.
 However, Bronson doesn’t immediately go out and begin hunting muggers.
 Winner and the writers wisely spend time showing the quickening but not quick evolution of Bronson into a vigilante.

 Bronson shows his ability to project depth into a role as his character starts by carrying a roll of coins in a sock and first uses it as weapon to foil a mugging.
 He immediately gets sick when he gets home, but soon finds himself carrying the gun and the first mugger is dead.

 The pace picks up here as the authorities get on his trail fairly quickly.
 Vincent Gardenia is detective “Frank Ochoa” and is leading the task force to find the vigilante killer.
 Still, New York loves its vigilante and authorities are caught between enforcing the law and seeing a reduction in crime through homicide.

-Other cast notes (via IMDb.com):
+Additional cast and film notes (via IMDb.com):

 - Both Goldblum and Denzel Washington (a mugger in an alley) had their first big-screen roles here.
 Washington’s role is uncredited.

 - Lawrence Hilton-Jacobs, who has an uncredited role as a mugger, became “Freddie ‘Boom Boom’ Washington” in the hit TV series “Welcome Back, Kotter” the next year.

 - The role played by Bronson was written with megastar Steve McQueen in mind, but he turned it down (and had “The Towering Inferno” come out the same year).
 Further, Clint Eastwood turned it down because he thought he’d be miscast and reportedly believed Cary Grant would be good in the role (Eastwood had his basically awful “Thunderbolt and Lightfoot” released that year).